forvalho/household/ARCHITECTURE.md

 - **API endpoints**: JSON API for potential mobile app integration
 - **Real-time updates**: WebSocket integration for live task updates
 - **Backup strategy**: Database backup and recovery procedures

+## Decision Record: Database Deletion Policy

+**Date:** 2025-06-22

+**Decision:**
+- Never delete the production database (or any other database) without explicit user confirmation.
+- All destructive actions involving data loss must be confirmed by the user, regardless of environment.
+- This policy is in place to protect user data and prevent accidental loss.

+**Rationale:**
+- Deleting a database is irreversible and can result in permanent data loss.
+- User trust and data integrity are paramount.
+- This policy applies to all environments: production, development, test, and any others.

+**Action:**
+- All future code, scripts, and assistant actions must prompt for confirmation before any destructive database operation.

+---